praveens-git-bit/PreDay_Ignite2024/getStarted.md

 ![Started.](GetStarted/resourcegroup.png)

 This concludes the setup.
 You are now all set to explore the features and functionalities.
-Proceed to the next exercises, keeping the **Resource Group** open, and move forward with the next steps.
+Proceed to the next exercises, keeping the **Resource Group** tab open, and move forward with the next steps. **Happy Labbing!**